vectordotdev/vector/docs/usage/configuration/sinks/file.md

 Due to the nature of this component, it offers a [**best effort** delivery guarantee][docs.guarantees#best-effort-delivery].

+### Dynamic file and directory creation

+Vector will attempt to create the entire directory structure and the file when emitting events to the file sink.
+This requires that the Vector agent have the correct permissions to create and write to files in the specified directories.

 ### Environment Variables

 Environment variables are supported through all of Vector's configuration.